gravitational/teleport/docs/2.0/admin-guide.md

 network-based disk volumes (similar to AWS EBS) and by migrating a failed VM to a new host.
 In this scenario there's nothing Teleport-specific to be done.

-But if high availability cannot be provided by the infrastructue, (perhaps you're running Teleport on bare metal cluster), you can configure Teleport to run in a highly available mode.
+But if high availability cannot be provided by the infrastructue (perhaps you're running Teleport on a bare metal cluster), you can configure Teleport to run in a highly available fashion.

-There are multiple options for making Teleport services highly available:

-* **Run multiple instances of Teleport Auth Server**.
+#### Run multiple instances of Teleport Auth Server
   For this to work you must switch to a highly available secrets back-end first.
-We'll cover `etcd` and `DynamoDB` below.
-Also you must tell each node in a cluster that there are more than one auth server available.
+  Also, you must tell each node in a cluster that there are more than one auth server available.
 The are two ways to do this:

   * Use a load balancer to create a single auth API access point (AP) and specify this AP in `auth_servers` section of Teleport configuration for all nodes in a cluster.
   * If a load balancer is not an option, you must specify each instance of an auth server in `auth_servers` section of Teleport configuration.

-* **Run multiple instances of Teleport Proxy**.
-In this case if one of the proxies becomes unavailalbe you can use another one.
-The proxies are stateless, it's trivial to do.
+#### Run multiple instances of Teleport Proxy
+  In this case, if one of the proxies becomes unavailalbe, you can use another one.
+The proxies are stateless so it's trivial to do.

 !!! tip "NOTE":
-    As the new Auth Servers get added to the cluster and the old servers get decommissioned, nodes and proxies will refresh the list of available auth servers and store it in their local cache `/var/lib/teleport/authservers.json`.
+    As the new auth servers get added to the cluster and the old servers get decommissioned, nodes and proxies will refresh the list of available auth servers and store it in their local cache `/var/lib/teleport/authservers.json`.
     The values from the cache file will take precedence over the configuration file.

+We'll cover how to use `etcd` and `DynamoDB` storage back-ends to make Teleport highly available below.

 ### Using etcd

 Teleport can use [etcd](https://coreos.com/etcd/) as a storage backend to achieve highly available deployments.
-Obviously, you must take steps to protect access to `etcd` in this configuration, because that is where Teleport secrets like keys and user records will be stored.
+Obviously, you must take steps to protect access to `etcd` in this configuration because that is where Teleport secrets like keys and user records will be stored.

-To configure Teleport for using etcd backend:
+To configure Teleport for using etcd as a storage back-end:

 * Install etcd and configure peer and client TLS authentication using [etcd security guide](https://coreos.com/etcd/docs/latest/security.html).

 * Configure all Teleport Auth servers to use etcd in the "storage" section of the config file as shown below.
-* Deploy several Auth servers connected to etcd back-end.
+* Deploy several auth servers connected to etcd back-end.
-* Deploy several Proxy nodes that have `auth_servers` pointed to list of Auth servers to connect.
+* Deploy several proxy nodes that have `auth_servers` pointed to list of auth servers to connect to.

 ```yaml
 teleport: